-7. MATERIAL CHANGES AND COMMITMENT IF ANY AFFECTING THE FINANCIAL POSITION OF OURCOMPANY OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR TO WHICH THESE FINANCIAL STATEMENTSRELATE AND THE DATE OF THE REPORT
+7. MATERIAL CHANGES AND COMMITMENTS IF ANY AFFECTING THE FINANCIAL POSITION OF OURCOMPANY OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR TO WHICH THIS FINANCIAL STATEMENTSRELATE AND THE DATE OF THE REPORT

 There are no material changes and commitments which affect the financial position ofthe Company occurring between the end of financial year and the date of this Reportexcept as stated specifically in this Report.

-12. PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE wITH RELATED PARTIES
+14. PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES.

 All the transactions with Related Parties are placed before the Audit Committee for itsapproval and at the Board of Directors for information.
 Prior omnibus approval of theAudit Committee is obtained for the transactions which are of a foreseeable and repetitivenature.
 The transactions entered into pursuant to omnibus approval are placed before AuditCommittee and Board of Directors on quarterly basis.
-The policy on Related PartyTransaction (RPT) as revised by the Board of Directors at its meeting held on February 092019 in the light of amendments in the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 which is applicable w.e.f.
-April 012019 is available atthe Companys website at www.ashima.in
+The policy on Related PartyTransaction (RPT) is available at the Company's website at www.ashima.in.

 Transactions with related parties as per requirements of IND-AS are disclosed in thenotes to the Financial Statements.

-The details forming part of the extract of the Annual Return in Form MGT-9 as requiredunder Section 92 of the Companies Act 2013 is included in this Report as Annexure-2.
-TheAnnual Return of the Company has been placed on the website of the Company at
+The details forming part of the extract of the Annual Return in Form MGT-9 as requiredunder Section 92 of the Companies Act 2013 is included in this Report as Annexure-3.
+TheAnnual Return of the Company has been placed on the website of the Company atwww.ashima.in.

 During the year your Company has complied with applicable Secretarial Standards issuedby the Institute of Company Secretaries of India (ICSI).

-The Company has received requisite Notices from Member(s) under Section 160 of theCompanies Act 2013 in respect of all the aforesaid Directors stated at Sr. 1 to 4proposing their candidature for the office of Director.
-The resolutions for appointment/re-appointment of aforementioned Directors along with their brief profile forms part ofthe Notice of the 36th AGM and the respective resolutions are recommended for approval ofmembers.
+The Company has received requisite Notices from Member(s) under Section 160 of theCompanies Act 2013 in respect of Directors stated at Sr. 1 & 2 proposing theircandidature for the office of Director.
+The resolutions for appointment/re-appointmentalong with their brief profile form part of the Notice of the 37th AGM and therespective resolution is recommended for approval of members.

 Retirement by Rotation:

-2. Mr. Atulkumar Singh Independent Director of the Company resigned from the officeof Director with effect from May 25 2019.
-Your Directors wish to place on record theirsincere appreciation of services rendered by him during his association with the Company.
+1. Mr. Atulkumar Singh Independent Director of the Company resigned from the officeof Director with effect from May 25 2019.

 (a) in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;